effektif/user-docs/docs/action-types/user-task.rst

 Use the user task’s `Reminders` configuration panel tab to set up task deadline notifications.
-If you configure a `Due date` or `Reminder` period, then Effektif will send email when the deadline expires.
+If you configure a `Due date` or `Reminder` period, then Signavio Workflow will send email when the deadline expires.

 .. figure:: /_static/images/action-types/user-task-reminders.png

    Configuring user task reminders in the process editor

-Effektif sends these notifications to the task’s assignee if the task has an assignee, or to all of the task’s candidates if the task it not assigned.
+Signavio Workflow sends these notifications to the task’s assignee if the task has an assignee, or to all of the task’s candidates if the task it not assigned.
-If the task remains unassigned and does not have any candidates, Effektif sends the notification to the process’ owner.
+If the task remains unassigned and does not have any candidates, Signavio Workflow sends the notification to the process’ owner.

 Escalations
 ^^^^^^^^^^^

 You can also use the :ref:`Reminders <reminders>` configuration panel tab to configure escalations.
-If you configure an `Escalation` period and an assignee, then Effektif will automatically reassign the task when the deadline expires, and send a notification to the new assignee.
+If you configure an `Escalation` period and an assignee, then Signavio Workflow will automatically reassign the task when the deadline expires, and send a notification to the new assignee.

 Sometimes, you don’t know who will take over a task that has passed its escalation deadline, so you choose one person in the process model.